School Performance in Children

 What parents may notice:

-• Sudden drop in school performance
+• sudden drop in school performance

-• Difficulty finishing homework
+• difficulty finishing homework

-• Complaints of headaches during school
+• complaints of headaches during school

-• Extreme fatigue after school
+• extreme fatigue after school

-• New problems with concentration or memory
+• new problems with concentration or memory

 Fatigue and Reduced Stamina

-Fatigue is one of the most common symptoms reported by children with Lyme disease.
-Even when children appear outwardly healthy, they may experience profound exhaustion that limits their ability to participate in school activities.
+Even when children appear outwardly healthy, they may experience profound exhaustion that limits their ability to participate fully in school activities.

 Students may report:

-• Extreme tiredness during the school day
+• extreme tiredness during the school day

-• Difficulty sustaining attention for long periods
+• difficulty sustaining attention for long periods

-• Increased need for rest after school
+• increased need for rest after school

-• Reduced tolerance for physical activity
+• reduced tolerance for physical activity

 Frequent headaches may also interfere with classroom participation, particularly when bright lights, noise, or prolonged concentration worsen symptoms.

-Sleep Disruption and Cognitive Effects
+Sleep Problems and Cognitive Symptoms

 Children who are not sleeping well may appear inattentive, distracted, or irritable in school despite trying to focus.